-NET_API_STATUS NET_API_FUNCTION NetGetDCName( IN LPCWSTR servername OPTIONAL, IN LPCWSTR domainname OPTIONAL, LPBYTE *bufptr );
+NET_API_STATUS NET_API_FUNCTION NetGetDCName( IN LPCWSTR servername, IN LPCWSTR domainname, LPBYTE *bufptr );

 A pointer to an allocated buffer that receives a string that specifies the server name of the PDC of the domain.
 The server name is returned as Unicode string prefixed by \.
 This buffer is allocated by the system and must be freed using the NetApiBufferFree function.
 For more information, see Network Management Function Buffers and Network Management Function Buffer Lengths.

 If the function succeeds, the return value is NERR_Success.

 If the function fails, the return value can be one of the following error codes.